Is your employer intentionally violating your rights as a worker

-The wage and hour violation attorneys at GWC Injury Lawyers are currently helping Illinois workers who arent being paid for time worked or who are being underpaid for the hours that they have worked.
+The wage and hour violation attorneys at GWC Injury Lawyers are currently helping Illinois workers who are not being paid for time worked or who are being underpaid for the hours that they have worked.

-Our experienced employment law lawyers are currently reviewing cases in which employees have been misclassified, arent being paid for overtime, or arent being given appropriate breaks at work.
+Our experienced employment law lawyers are currently reviewing cases in which employees have been misclassified, are not being paid for overtime, or are not being given appropriate breaks at work.

 Workers are protected by labor laws from the federal government and the state of Illinois, both of which require employers to pay fair wages.

 Employers who violate these laws must be held accountable.
 Our labor attorneys can help.
 If you suspect that your employer is failing to pay all the wages for which you have worked, contact our law firm today.

 Wage Cases We Handle

 You know you are not being paid and you may suspect that your employer is intentionally violating your rights as a worker.
 You do not have to remain silent.

 Our aggressive attorneys have been getting justice for clients for more than 40 years.